RaynaRaven/focusSphere-final-project/README.md

   - Task list view with options to edit or delete tasks directly from the list.

 ## Upcoming Features

+- **User dashboard with useful metrics**
+  - see number of tasks by category, track your Time Accuracy Score to improve time blindness
+  - Monthly reports of user time accuracy

+- **Task Sorting**
+  - Tasks are automatically sorted by priority level to help you focus on the most important tasks first.

 - **Task Duration Tracking**
   - Estimate task durations and compare them against actual time spent to improve time management skills.